creativescala/creative-scala/book/src/pages/cycles/interpolation.md

 For many curves, such as a spiral, it's useful to sample over more than a full turn.
 You might find it useful to add an additional parameter to `sampleCurve`, to give the angle that should be covered by the samples.

 Below is an example I created using Lissajous curves.
+(The dashed lines are created using the `strokeDash` method.)
 I'm sure you can be a lot more creative.

 @:figure{ img = "./lissajous-stack.svg", key = "#fig:cycles:lissajous-stack", caption = "Many Lissajous curves stacked atop one another." }
 @:@